cph1c06/logstash-lambda/README.md

 - SSL Security
 - JSON events providing details about S3 documents forwarded
 - Structured meta-information can be attached to the events
+- Add tls authentication and encryption features with logstash

 # Quick Start